 There are several great ways to use Iberia’s Avios.
 Below are some of my favorites.

-1. Boston, Chicago, New York, or San Juan to Madrid in Business Class for 34,000 Avios.
+1. Boston, Chicago, New York, and San Juan to Madrid

 My favorite use of Avios is flying Iberia business class during the “off-peak” time to Madrid from Boston, Chicago, New York, or San Juan for only 34,000 Avios one-way or 68,000 Avios round-trip.

 Most other airlines charge around 70,000 miles one-way, so you can book a round-trip flight for the same cost as a one-way flight!

-Taxes and fees are about $95 for the U.S. to Madrid flight and $129 from Madrid to the U.S. are around $172, for a roundtrip cost around $307.
+Taxes and fees are a reasonable $95 for the U.S. to Madrid flight and $129 from Madrid to the U.S. are around $172, for a roundtrip cost around $307.

 2. Short Round-Trip Flights on American Airlines and OneWorld